T: 514-398-7839 | grace.marquis [at] mcgill.ca (Email) | CINE Building 2-211 | Biosketch

 The Society for Implementation Science in Nutrition

 Our research activities focus mainly on improving young children’s nutrition in poor rural communities.
-This often includes putting into place activities that help families (1) increase their understanding of child nutrition and health, (2) earn more money that can be used to purchase food by improving their agricultural practices or businesses, and (3) improve their environment so that children are less sick.
-We also work to help improve communities support of women.
+This often includes putting into place activities that help families (1) increase their understanding of maternal and child nutrition and health, (2) earn more money that can be used to purchase food by improving their agricultural practices or businesses, and (3) improve their environment so that children are less sick.
+We aim to implement sustainable solutions by helping to improve the support that local government and private institutions and communities provide rural women and their households.

 The objective of Dr. Marquis' community-based program is to examine how social, cultural, institutional, biological, and environmental factors interact to influence a household’s ability to provide optimal feeding and caregiving for mothers, infants, and young children.
-Based on locally appropriate knowledge, her research group develops alternative strategies that will improve health and growth and are feasible to sustain among rural families living in poverty.
+Based on locally appropriate knowledge, her research group develops alternative strategies that will improve health and growth and are feasible to sustain among rural communities that live in poverty.

 To view a list of Dr. Marquis' publications, click here.